 As it’s a very good place the start, we’ll start at the beginning, Apollo 8.
 The image I have chosen to use is AS08-

-To make life even more interesting, I’m going to zoom in to the Apollo photograph and pick a very mall area to work on, and that area is outlined in red.
+To make life even more interesting, I’m going to zoom in to the Apollo photograph and pick a very small area to work on, and that area is outlined in red.
 It covers an area roughly 500m wide.

 The photograph covers part of Korolev crater, a much larger feature on the lunar far side (and therefore not visible from Earth).
 As the lunar far side was first imaged by the then Soviet Union, many craters in that hemisphere are named after Soviet scientists, politicians and other luminaries.